Technical notes

 group of infants born at the same time and subject throughout their

-lifetime to the specific mortality rates of a particular time, usually a
+lifetime to the specific mortality rates of a particular time, usually

 given year.